ailabstw/EchocardiographyQC/README.md

 ## Introduction

-This repository contains three **Microsoft WINDOWS** executable for echocardiography quality control. **Please turn off the antivirus software to execute inference tool**
+This repository contains three **Microsoft WINDOWS** executable for echocardiography quality control. **In some cases, you may have to disable some antivirus software for executing this inference tool**
 1. `dicom-preprocess-1.0.0.exe`: Preprocessing tool that takes in DICOMs and outputs JPEG Images and Metadata for `dicom-inferrer-1.0.0.exe`
 2. `dicom-inferrer-1.0.0.exe`: Inference tool that takes in echocardiography and outputs corresponding quality information.
 3. `report-viewer-1.0.0.exe`: Viewer tool that takes in the output of inference tool for better analysis.

 ## Preprocessing tool

 The preprocessing tool, `dicom-preprocess-1.0.0.exe` is an executable with graphical user interface for extracting DICOM into JPEG images for the inference tool in next step.
 This tool reads DICOM, masks images, and crops the central region.
-This tool accepts echocardiography DICOM from four different machines.
+This tool accepts echocardiography DICOM from four different machines. **The mask image file (`*.bmp`) should be in the same directory as `dicom-preprocess-1.0.0.exe`**

 1. Philips CX50
 2. Philips EPIQ7C